XaviCanoFerrer/EMG32/README.md

 The JAC connectors are not close enough to the edge and depensing on the length of your cable it won't go deep enough to make a good contact.

-Both mistakes are solved in V2 but still not tested.
+Both mistakes are solved in V2.

 ![alt text](https://github.com/XaviCanoFerrer/EMG_32/blob/main/Figure.png?raw=true)